 Proposals must be submitted electronically, using the Commission's Electronic Submission Services which are to be found on the Participant Portal.
-Proposals arriving at the Commission/Agency by any other means are regarded as 'not submitted', and will not be evaluated5.
+Proposals arriving at the Commission/Agency by any other means are regarded as 'not submitted', and will not be evaluated1.
 All the data that the proposal coordinator uploads is securely stored on a server to

-5 In exceptional cases, when a proposal co-ordinator has absolutely no means of accessing the Participant Portal Submission Service, and when it is impossible to arrange for another member of the consortium to do so, an applicant may request permission from the Commission to submit on paper.
+1 In exceptional cases, when a proposal co-ordinator has absolutely no means of accessing the Participant Portal Submission Service, and when it is impossible to arrange for another member of the consortium to do so, an applicant may request permission from the Commission to submit on paper.
 A request should be sent via the FP7 enquiry service (see annex 1), indicating in the subject line "Paper submission request".
 (You can telephone the enquiry service if web access is not possible: 00 800 6 7 8 9 10 11 from Europe; or 32 2 299 96 96 from anywhere in the world.
-A postal or email address will then be given to you).
-Such a request, which must clearly explain the circumstances of the case, must be received by the Commission no later than one month before the call deadline.
-The Commission will reply within five which the proposal coordinator and the other participants in the proposal have access until after the call deadline.
+A postal or e-mail address will then be given to you).
+Such a request, which must clearly which the proposal coordinator and the other participants in the proposal have access until after the call deadline.